The Office of the Police and Crime Commissioner (OPCC) supports the work of the Police and Crime Commissioner (PCC) for Gloucestershire.

-The postholder is responsible for developing communications and public engagement strategies, policies and protocols for the OPCC and Constabulary and ensuring they are implemented, monitored, evaluated and updated as well as for providing independent judgement and advice in the fields of communication, community engagement and public affairs.
+The postholder is responsible for developing communications and public engagement strategies, policies and protocols for the OPCC and Constabulary and ensuring they are implemented, monitored, evaluated and updated as well as for providing independent judgement and advice in the fields of internal and external communication, community engagement and public affairs.

-The Head of Public Affairs chairs relevant forums and works with other senior managers to create and sustain communication channels to enable effective engagement with staff, as well as keeping up to date with partner and political developments locally and nationally in order to advise the PCC and Chief Officers on emerging issues.
+The Head of Public Affairs chairs relevant forums and works with other senior managers to create and sustain communication channels to enable effective engagement with staff, as well as keeping up to date with partner and Parliamentary developments locally and nationally to advise colleagues in the OPCC and Constabulary on emerging issues.

 The Policy Officers are responsible for researching and advising the PCC and Deputy PCC in relation to the many areas of policy relevant to the PCC’s role such as police performance, the criminal justice system, reducing reoffending and liaising with the Police and Crime Panel.
 They respond to requests for information from local and national organisations – such as the Home Office or local councils – on things like consultations, deal with enquiries and concerns from members of the public and provides guidance to the PCC around how he should meet his statutory duties.
 To do this, they must first interpret local and national information documents, government policy and local data, and then advise the PCC and DPCC to help them come up with an appropriate response for Gloucestershire.